forthchina/QL6502/README.md

     1 Indirect Entries
 ```

-QL6502 reports it encountered an indirect jump instruction, we use the i command to view
+QL6502 reports it encountered an indirect jump instruction, we use the **i** command to view

 ``` terminal
 QL6502> i
 (001) L_D425: JMP (0x0030)
 ```

-So we look at the code associated with this command, the u command is for disassembly, which basically is a "dumb translation," so we can set the address to the front of the prompt above.
+Now we look at the code associated with this command, the **u** command is for disassembly, which basically is a "dumb translation", so we can set the address to the front of the prompt above.

 ```
     QL6502> u 0xd410